The last pair of boots I bought before leaving Germany many years ago was a pair of black suede slouch boots.

 Suede can be difficult to take care of since it has a tendency to attract stains and water can harm the suede.

 Before you wear them for the first time spray your suede foot ware with a silicon/water repellent spray like the Nikwax spray you can find on Amazon.
-Reapply the spray every so often, depending on how often you wear that particular pair.
+Reapply the spray every so often, depending on how often you wear that particular pair of suede shoes.

 Minor stains can be gently brushed away with a soft suede brush or cloth.
 Use a pencil eraser to clean off any dirt.